Introducing the Mobile Computer Lab

 Interim Breaks: The Mobile Computer Lab will not be available during the first week of any Interim Break due to maintenance needs.

-Deployment Locations: The Mobile Computing Lab can be reserved and deployed only to the following on-campus, indoor locations: UW1, UW2, UW3, LB1, LB2, LBA, The North Creek Events Center, Food for Thought, CC1, and CC2.
+Deployment Locations: The Mobile Computing Lab can be reserved and deployed only to the following on-campus, indoor locations: UW1, UW2, Discovery Hall, LB1, LB2, LBA, The North Creek Events Center, Food for Thought, CC1, and CC2.

 The Mobile Computer Lab will be delivered to the classroom/space indicated by the requester and handed off to that person.
 The requester should be at the space/classroom so that the equipment does not sit unattended.
-We will always try to connect with any staff will have to leave the cart(s) in the classroom unattended for short periods of time.
+We will always try to connect with any staff who will have to leave the cart(s) in the classroom unattended for short periods of time.
 Since the requester will have had an orientation to the operation of the mobile lab, it will then be the responsibility of the requester to take the laptops out of the carts and distribute them to the students.
 Classroom and Event Support personnel are not available for this process as they have many other scheduled events to attend to on their daily schedule.